 In 1950, a group of adults with neuromuscular diseases and parents of children with these disorders joined forces to form the Muscular Dystrophy Association.
-Recognized by the American Medical Association "for significant and lasting contributions to the health and welfare of humanity," MDA raises funds to defeat more than 40 forms of neuromuscular disease through programs of worldwide research, health care and support services, professional and public health education, and advocacy.
-The Association provides services in the United States and Puerto Rico through 120 local offices.
+Recognized by the American Medical Association “for significant and lasting contributions to the health and welfare of humanity,” MDA raises funds to defeat more than 40 forms of neuromuscular disease through programs of worldwide research, health care and support services, professional and public health education, and advocacy.
+MDA provides services in the United States and Puerto Rico through more than 100 local offices.

 MDA’s programs are funded almost entirely by the voluntary contributions of concerned individuals and cooperating organizations.
 These programs include: